 A. Technological Universities are an established feature in many international education systems, particularly in Europe, Australia and Canada.
-Whilst they may vary in their characteristics, they generally share a focus on the preparation of students for the world of work with a particuar focus on the role of technology in all its aspects.
+Whilst they may vary in their chara cteristics, they generally share a focus on the preparation of students for the world of work with a particular focus on the role of technology in all its aspects.

-A. When the Technological University is established we will be clearly stating that it is the legal entity replacing the former Institutes i.e. DIT, ITB, and ITT.
+A. If sucessfully designated, the new University will clearly state that it is the legal entity replacing the former Institutes i.e. DIT, ITB, and ITT.
 Parchments will not be re-issued.
 However it is not uncommon for higher education institutions to merge and/or change names so employers and HR professionals are used to dealing with parchments from institutions with updated names.

-A. When the Technological University has been established the three Institutes will agree a suitable wording for graduates to use on their CVs and professional profiles to ensure that their degree and its authenticity is clearly demonstrated.
+A. If sucessfully designated, the new University will agree a suitable wording for graduates of the three institutes to use on their CVs and professional profiles to ensure that their degree and its authenticity is clearly demonstrated.